582-41W-VA/lia-Eventify/proposal-file.md

 - **Review Flagged Events**
   Description: Admins can review flagged events for possible violations of platform rules.
 They can take appropriate action, such as removing the event or contacting the event creator for clarification.

-- **Import Content from a Third-Party API**
+- **Integrate Maps API**
-  Description: Admins can integrate external event data from trusted sources to enrich the event listings, providing more variety and broader coverage of local and global events.
+  Description: Admins can integrate Maps into the platform to enhance event location features.
+This will allow users to view event locations on an interactive map, improving accessibility and clarity for attendees.

 - **Generate Statistics**
   Description: Admins can access real-time statistics on platform activity, including the number of active users, events, flagged content, and more.
 These analytics are crucial for monitoring platform health and user engagement.